ryisenberg/protocols/git-github.md

 ### Install Git on your computer

-1. On Mac, type `git config` on the command line (e.g., `Terminal` app) and if it is not installed you will be prompted to install the `XCode command line tools`, which includes `git`.
+1. On Mac, type `git config` on the command line (e.g., `Terminal` app) and if it is not installed you will be prompted to install the `XCode command line tools`, which includes `Git`.
 1. [Here is information for other platforms](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and more detailed information for Mac.
 1. Set up global Git settings (don't type the dollar signs...):